Rapptz/discord.py/docs/api.rst

     Called when someone begins typing a message.

     The ``channel`` parameter can be a :class:`abc.Messageable` instance.
-    Which could either be :class:`TextChannel`, :class:`GroupChannel`, or :class:`DMChannel`.
+    Which could either be :class:`TextChannel` or
+    :class:`DMChannel`.

     If the ``channel`` is a :class:`TextChannel` then the ``user`` parameter